+Constant hunger;

-- Constant hunger; - Smelly (through poor hygiene or clothing) - Stealing, scavenging and/or hoarding food; - Frequent tiredness or listlessness; - Frequently dirty or unkempt; - Often poorly or inappropriately dressed for the weather; - Poor school attendance or often late for school; - Poor concentration; - Affection or attention seeking behaviour; - Illnesses or injuries that are left untreated; - Failure to achieve developmental milestones, for example growth, weight; - Failure to develop intellectually or socially; - Responsibility for activity that is not age appropriate such as cooking, ironing, caring for siblings; - The child is regularly not collected or received from school; or - The child is left at home alone or with inappropriate carers
+- Smelly (through poor hygiene or clothing) - Stealing, scavenging and/or hoarding food; - Frequent tiredness or listlessness; - Frequently dirty or unkempt; - Often poorly or inappropriately dressed for the weather; - Poor school attendance or often late for school; - Poor concentration; - Affection or attention seeking behaviour; - Illnesses or injuries that are left untreated; - Failure to achieve developmental milestones, for example growth, weight; - Failure to develop intellectually or socially; - Responsibility for activity that is not age appropriate such as cooking, ironing, caring for siblings; - The child is regularly not collected or received from school; or - The child is left at home alone or with inappropriate carers

-Emotional Abuse is the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
-It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
-It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
-It may feature age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
+Emotional Abuse is defined as the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
+This may involve conveying to a child that they are worthless, unloved, inadequate, or valued only insofar as they meet the needs of another person.
+It may include not giving the child the opportunities to express their views, deliberately silencing them, 'making fun' of what they say or how they communicate.
+It may feature age or developmentally inappropriate expectations being imposed on children, such as interactions that are beyond their developmental capability, overprotection and limitation of exploration and learning, or preventing the child from participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
-It may involve serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
-Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.
+It may involve serious bullying, including cyberbullying, causing the child to frequently feel frightened or in danger, or the exploitation or corruption of children.
+Some level of emotional abuse is involved in all types of maltreatment of a child, but it may also occur alone.